 If the task is completed, your Flipper Zero will briefly display the “Writing” and “Success” messages.

-Take the card and test it against the RFID reader.
-If you get a successful read, the thing Luke programmed will happen.
+Take the card and read it with the Flipper Zero.
+Does the data payload match the file WLPC_RFID?

 Lab: 13.56 MHz “HF” NFC Analysis and Emulation